3 Meanings

 Don't get too high on a bottle,

-get right with the man, son.
+get right with a man, son.

 fight your fights,